DashaMurasha/MO-E-EQI/README.md

 install_github("StatsDasha/MO-E-EQI")
 ```

-    ## Skipping install of 'MOEEQI' from a github remote, the SHA1 (34d21c91) has not changed since last install.
+    ## Skipping install of 'MOEEQI' from a github remote, the SHA1 (27ebd1d1) has not changed since last install.
     ##   Use `force = TRUE` to force installation

-Alternatiely, one can download the full project from github and install
+Alternatiely, one can download the full project from Github and install
 using

 ``` r